bhk/scam/reference.md

 A "single quote" or "backtick" character can precede an expression, producing a *quoting* expression.
 No spaces may occur between these prefix characters and the expressions that follow them.
 Within a backtick-escaped expression, a comma prefix "un-escapes" an expression, and ``,@`` un-escapes and splices the results into the current list.

     '(f 1 2)
     `(let ((,var ,value)) ,@body)

-Quoting expressions evaluate to the parse tree (AST) representation of the quoted expression, which is called a "form".
-Syntax quoting is not useful for quoting ordinary data structures (as in other Lisps) because ASTs are not represented by native data types.
-Use the vector constructor, instead, unless you are actually interested in manipulating source code.
+Unlike Lisps, SCAM does not use syntax quoting to represent non-syntax-specific data structures.
+SCAM's vector or dictionary constructors address those purposes.
+Quoting expressions evaluate to the parse tree (AST) representation of the quoted expression.
+SCAM ASTs are represented as [records](#records), and contain additional syntax information, such as the original position in the source code, and typing information.
+See `parse.scm` for complete details.

 ## Data Types